jeffreyricardo/udacity-storefront-backend-sequelize/README.md

 This application utilizes the following technology stack:
 - Postgres Database (via Docker)
 - Node/Express for the application logic
-- Dotenv from npm for managing environment variables
+- Dotenv for managing environment variables
 - Sequelize for database Object Relational Mapping
-- db-migrate from npm for migrations
+- db-migrate for migrations
-- jsonwebtoken from npm for working with JWTs
+- jsonwebtoken for working with JWTs
-- jasmine from npm for testing
+- jasmine for testing

 ## Requirements
 The company stakeholders want to create an online storefront to showcase their great product ideas.
 Users need to be able to browse an index of all products, see the specifics of a single product, and add products to an order that they can view in a cart page.
 You have been tasked with building the API that will support this application, and your coworker is building the frontend.